Abogical/lfgen/README.md

 - `-h`: Show help
 - `-r RATIO` or ` --ratio RATIO`: Downsampling ratio to use
 - `-o OUTPUT` or ` --output OUTPUT`: Output filename, default is standard output.
+- `-j JOBS` or `--jobs JOBS`: Number of jobs to process images in parallel.

 ## Output